-Is there a limit to how much tuition can be increased per year?
+• Is there a limit to how much tuition can be increased for the incoming cohort?

 Tuition is set and approved by the University of Oregon Board of Trustees.
 If the board approves an increase to resident undergrad tuition and fees of more than 5 percent, then the proposed increase needs to be approved by the Higher Education Coordinating Commission (HECC) or the legislature.